Genivia/ugrep/README.md

     ugrep -tlist

-### Recursively list matching files with options -R/-r and -L/-l
+### Recursively list matching files with options -R or -r and -L or -l

 To recursively list all readable non-empty files in the working directory, following symbolic links: